cuilin127/MuMu/README.md

 # MuMu
-MuMu is a free chantting application
+MuMu is a free chat application
+Using Firebase include Firebase authentication, Firebase realtime database(NoSQL), Firebase Storage(File system)

+Progerss: Now user can send text messages to each other, and functions are keep growing up